fabiangreffrath/crispy-doom/docs/crispness.md

 * Framerate Limit

   When Uncapped Framerate is on, limit the framerate to the value specified here.
-Press Enter to type in a number direclty.
+Press Enter to type in a number directly.
 A value of "0" corresponds to no frame limit (default: none).

 * Enable VSync